 Regular Maintenance Can Improve Air Quality

 If a heating system component is experiencing a gas leak, tainted air can spread quickly throughout the air in your home.
 Ideally, you will schedule a routine furnace or heat pump service appointment in the late fall or early winter months.
-A technician from Go Heating & Air in Plano can thoroughly examine a heat pump or furnace to determine if any issues should be addressed right away.
+A technician from Go Heating, Air & Plumbing in Plano can thoroughly examine a heat pump or furnace to determine if any issues should be addressed right away.
 In addition to providing gas and electric furnace and heat pump maintenance, our professionals can also install new pumps or furnaces.